Compass Classes were created to meet the growing demand for excellent homeschool classes.

 Today at Compass

 Compass is constantly growing and changing to meet the needs of the expanding homeschool community.
 In 2015, Compass began offering high school classes to serve our middle school students who were aging up but wanted to remain within the Compass community.
 In order to expand and accommodate high school students and many of their classes, Compass began to meet on Fridays.
-Today Compass offers more than two dozen classes for more than 60 high school students.
+Today Compass offers more than forty classes for more than 150 high school students.
 Wednesdays are an all-community day where most everyone is on campus at some time, and Friday is a drop-off teens-only day where middle school and high school students have time to connect without the hustle and bustle of all of their parents and siblings.
 Compass is committed to continuing to innovate to offer innovative, out-of-the-box classes and programs, new opportunities for homeschoolers, and Compass is always welcome to your suggestions for what you would like to see!